Every autumn sea run brown trout enter large rivers and estuaries. My local rivers are blessed with sizeable runs of sea run brown trout.

 These trout grow large and powerful on the plentiful prey of the lower river.
 There they have feasted upon various baitfish and even mud crabs.
 Trout are a generalist, they rarely turn down an easy meal.

-The longer the Sea trout have been in the river, and the further they push upstream, the more closely they resemble resident fish.
-Their bright silver scales fade, turning to brown.
-Their baitfish heavy diet also start to adjust, They feed less upon fish and start feeding on the aquatic insect live.
+The longer the sea trout have been in the river, and the further they push upstream, the more closely they resemble resident fish.
+Their bright silver scales fade, turning brown.
+Their diet also changes, from baitfish dominated to aquatic insects that are the bread and butter for river fish.

 Best locations to target sea runs